 Draw-a-Person Test

 The Draw-A-Person (DAP) test is another projective psychological assessment used to evaluate an individual’s cognitive, emotional, and personality functioning.
-The measure is based on how you draw a human figure, reflecting your self-perception, psychological state, and sometimes underlying concerns or conflicts.
+The measure is based on how you sketch a human figure, reflecting your self-perception, psychological state, and sometimes underlying concerns or conflicts.

 How the Draw-a-Person Test Works